jvick1/Intro_to_SOL/crowdfunding/README.md

 ```

 Below is a screenshot of my code in case you get stuck!
 The new lines added in this section are 18-22 `getProvider` and the `variables` in lines 9-14.

 ![image](https://github.com/jvick1/Intro_to_SOL/assets/32043066/28b44de1-1b78-4b29-a03d-54547d349613)

 ### 3. Create Campaign Function

+Here is the layout of our function:

+1. `const provider = getProvider();`: Fetches the provider from the Phantom wallet

+2. `const program = new Program(idl, programID, provider);`: Creates a new instance of the Program class using the provided IDL, program ID, and the obtained provider.

+3. `const [campaign] = PublicKey.findProgramAddressSync([...], program.programId);`: Generates a unique public key for the campaign account using the `findProgramAddressSync` method.
+The campaign account's uniqueness is based on the specified seeds, including the user's wallet public key.

+4. `await program.methods.create(...);`: Invokes the `create` method of the Solana program, passing in the required parameters.
+This method triggers the creation of a new campaign with the provided name, description, and account details.
+Note we can take user input here w/ something simple like `let campName = prompt("Please Enter Campain Name:");` then feed `campName` in for the hard-coded text.

+5. `console.log('Created a new campaign w/ account:', campaign.toString());`: Logs a success message, indicating that a new campaign account has been successfully created.

+6. `catch(error) { console.error('Error creating campaign account:', error); }`: Handles any errors that might occur during the process, logging an error message if an exception is caught.

 ```
 const createCampaign = async () => {